klausbayrhammer/poker-croupier/README.md

 ### Notes on the usage of 3rd party code and fair play

 We would like to avoid a situation where one team has a huge advantage over the others due to a library that solves some part of the problem.
-For that reason the rule of thumb is that only the language's standard library, and general purpose open source libraries are allowed.
+For that reason the rule of thumb is that only the language's standard library, and open source libraries are allowed.
+Similarly, only opensource data files can be used.
+Proprietary libraries and files are banned under all conditions.

-#### Exceptions

-For a library to qualify for the below exceptions, it should be publicly available and opensource.
-Proprietary libraries are banned under all conditions.

-- The folding player provided for each language.
-- In the case of C++ the Boost library is allowed, since otherwise C++ would be handicapped against languages like Java and python that have more potent standard libraries.
-Similarly in other languages where the standard library is small - like JavaScript - public packages are allowed as long as they are reasonably general purpose.
-- If in doubt, then the team should ask the other teams if they allow them to use a particular library.
-In the name of fair play, other teams should allow the usage of the library if it does not give the other team an unfair advantage.
-In situations of a debate among teams, the facilitator should try to settle it, or as a last resort make a decision.

 # How to write a player